Update on Tours in Washington DC (As of 04/30/2020):

-Tours of the Capitol and White House are currently suspended.
+Tours of the Capitol, White House, Library of Congress, and Kennedy Center are currently suspended.

 In consultation with the Congressional Office of Attending Physician and following the guidance of the D.C.
 Department of Health, the House and Senate Sergeant at Arms have ordered limited access throughout the Capitol complex.